frittna/Crypto_Coin_Ticker/README.md

 - If you want to clear all stored settings from internal memory hold ButtonB at start-up

-SEE CODE FOR FURTHER INSTRUCTIONS ABOUT THE SD-CARD DATA FOLDER AND CONFIG FILE
+SEE CODE FOR FURTHER INSTRUCTIONS ABOUT THE SD-CARD AND CONFIG FILE